Station Name: SHAKESPEARE CLIFF HALT

 Copyright photo from Colour-Rail

-Looking north-west towards Shakespeare Halt and the Gothic portals of Shakespeare tunnel in 1960.
+Looking north-east towards Shakespeare Halt and the Gothic portals of Shakespeare tunnel in 1960.
 The sidings were laid after the site was cleared following its use as part of Hougham battery in WW2.

 Photo by John J Smith